lydiadunning/lydiadunning/README.md

 Python with Flask, SQLite with SQLAlchemy, HTML with Jinja, CSS, Stripe integration -->
 ## Currently Working On

-[Smart Shopping List](https://github.com/the-collab-lab/tcl-65-smart-shopping-list) - The repo for the group project I’m contributing to at the Collab Lab.
-JavaScript with React, HTML with JSX, Firebase, uses React Router
-[The project’s PR
-history](https://github.com/the-collab-lab/tcl-65-smart-shopping-list/pulls?q=is%3Apr+is%3Aclosed) - I contributed code or a code review to each PR.

 [Food Plan](https://github.com/lydiadunning/food-plan/tree/new-model) - a full stack web application.
 JavaScript with React, HTML with JSX, NodeJS, MongoDB with mongoose, Jest for testing